“If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?” – Albert Einstein

 #7 – Rand Fishkin

 Below is Moz co-founder and The Wizard of Moz, Rand Fishkin at his standing desk at the Moz offices in Seattle.
 Rand said in an interview, “Both at home and at work I have a standing desk with a very large monitor (30″).
 I have a really bad case of sciatica, so haven’t been able to sit down and work for several years.”
 Notice the toy guitar on his window, we have heard he is really fond of them.
-(His average work day looks like this)

 #8 – Andrew Chen

-He is the writer and entrepreneur focused on mobile products, metrics, and user growth.
+He is the writer and entrepreneur focused on mobile apps, metrics, and user growth.
 Like Brian Wong, he also posted a picture of his work desk for Linkedin’s ‘Where I Work’ series.
 Andrew says in the post, “Having a big screen is key, so that I can keep on top of whatever I’m working on.
 I will usually put my calendar, email, and whatever music I’m listening to on the secondary monitor.
 I have a post-it note taped to the monitor that says: 3 pm – Floss – Drink water – Stretch and I have an alarm on my computer that fires at 3 pm.”